[Question] Do you think decreasing the consumption of animals is good/bad? Think again?

 • On the other hand, I may be overestimating broilers’ pleasurable experiences.

 • I guess the same applies to other species, but I honestly do not know.
-Figuring out whether farmed shrimps and prawns have good/bad lives seems especially important, since they are arguably the driver for the welfare of farmed animals[2].
+Figuring out whether farmed fish, shrimps and prawns have good/bad lives seems especially important.
+Together with chickens, they are arguably the driver for the welfare of farmed animals[2].

 • Decreasing the production of animal feed, and therefore reducing crop area, which tends to: